inbo/effectclass/README.md

 It classifies the effects by comparing a coverage interval with a reference, lower and upper threshold.
 The result is a 10 scale classification of the effect.
 You can reduced it to a 4 scale classification. `effectclass` provides `stat_effect()` and `scale_effect()` to visualise the effects as points with different shapes.

 The Bank of England visualises uncertainty by using a fan plot^[Britton, E.; Fisher, P. & J. Whitley (1998).
-[The Inflation Report Projections: Understanding the Fan Chart](https://www.bankofengland.co.uk/-/media/boe/files/quarterly-bulletin/1998/the-inflation-report-projections-understanding-the-fan-chart).
-Bank of England Quarterly Bulletin.
-Retrieved 2019/05/22.].
+The Inflation Report Projections: Understanding the Fan Chart.
+Bank of England Quarterly Bulletin. https://www.bankofengland.co.uk/-/media/boe/files/quarterly-bulletin/1998/the-inflation-report-projections-understanding-the-fan-chart Retrieved 2019-05-22.].
 Instead of displaying a single coverage interval, they recommend to display a bunch of coverage intervals with different levels of transparency.

 ## Installation